Applies to versions: 1.6, 1.8, 1.9, 1.10, 1.11, 2.0, 2.1, 2.2, 2.3, 2.4, 2.5, 3.0

 - First reset your reader.
 This is normally done by removing power to the Hand Punch reader, pressing and holding the reset button on the back (on older units, by setting DIP switches 4 and 5 to the "ON" position), and re-connecting power.

-- If prompted on startup, reset all to defaults
+- If prompted on startup, select 9 to reset all to defaults

 - Normally the reset to defaults will allow communication to work at this point.